sharetribe/sharetribe/README.md

 Would you like to set up your marketplace in one minute without touching code?
 [Head to Sharetribe.com](https://www.sharetribe.com).

-Would you like to work with an API-based marketplace solution that allows you to build your marketplace with the programming language of your choice, build a mobile app, or easily integrate thirt party services?
+Would you like to work with an API-based marketplace solution that allows you to build your marketplace with the programming language of your choice, build a mobile app, or easily integrate third party services?
 [Check out Sharetribe Flex](https://www.sharetribe.com/flex).

 ### Contents